smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 We also started running the release acceptance tests periodically to test the environment.
 By exercising the entire system regularly at a working state we isolated environmental issues before they caused other problems.
-Finding infastructure issues right away helped with finding the root cause and learning what changes were harmful.
+Finding infrastructure issues right away helped with finding the root cause and learning what changes were harmful.

 The Effects of Speed
 ---------------------------------------

-Each new issue that came up was dealt with immediately and then more permanent fixes were put into place to prevent them from occuring again.
+Each new issue that came up was dealt with immediately and then more permanent fixes were put into place to prevent them from occurring again.
 This included more monitoring and diagnostics which enabled us to find and deal with issues before they hindered the services we had created.
-We invested further into hardenning our environments and isolating the different resources used by each one.
+We invested further into hardening our environments and isolating the different resources used by each one.
 This prevented the cross contamination we were seeing and vastly improved the environment stability.
 Thanks to weekly releases our clients would get the changes right away instead of having to wait weeks for fixes to be deployed.

 Another interesting side effect occurred as we continued this process.
 Early on the changes were quite large but eventually shrunk much smaller.
-The acclerated releases meant that we could no longer do large sweeping changes to the system and instead needed to think about how they could be introduced incrementally.
+The accelerated releases meant that we could no longer do large sweeping changes to the system and instead needed to think about how they could be introduced incrementally.
 By having small changes it was easier to get the quick feedback we wanted while keeping the entire system stable.
 Smaller incremental changes continued to improve the quality of our releases.

-With such frequent releases meant that releases were always on our mind.
-Every change we introduced needed to be consider how it would impact the deployment and our users.
-Backwards compatiblity became a very important design consideration and needed extra testing/development effort.
+Such frequent releases meant that releases were always on our mind.
+Every change we introduced needed to consider how it would impact the deployment and our users.
+Backwards compatibility became a very important design consideration and needed extra testing/development effort.
 Although more work was required to keep the code stable we were able to ship new functionality sooner and with less ceremony.
 Earlier delivery meant better feedback on new